Delaware Opioid Metric Intelligence Project

 Daniel O’Connell, PhD. and Ellen Donnelly, PhD. – Co-Investigators

-The Delaware Opioid Metric Intelligence Project (DOMIP) – provides community surveillance capabilities in Delaware to help reduce its prescription and illicit drug problems.
-DOMIP achieves this by integrating data-on overdose deaths, crime, population characteristics and community resources into a user-friendly web application called the DOMIP Mapping app.
-The mapping app contains six-years (2013-2018) of integrated data that will allow for unprecedented community surveillance, statistical analysis and mapping of a wide range of opiate and crime-related metrics, at the US census tract, zip code, Delaware House District and county levels.
-Users can also select layers to view where overdose deaths are concentrated and plot treatment resources therein.
-Such information will inform best practices that assist efforts to reduce the negative impact of the opioid problem on all Delawareans.
+The Delaware Opioid Metric Intelligence Project (DOMIP) – provided community surveillance capabilities in Delaware to help reduce its prescription and illicit drug problems.
+DOMIP achieved this by integrating data-on overdose deaths, crime, population characteristics and community resources into a user-friendly web application called the DOMIP Mapping app.
+The mapping app contained six-years (2013-2018) of integrated data that allowed for unprecedented community surveillance, statistical analysis and mapping of a wide range of opiate and crime-related metrics, at the US census tract, zip code, Delaware House District and county levels.
+Users could also select layers to view where overdose deaths were concentrated and plot treatment resources therein.
+Such information informed best practices that assisted efforts to reduce the negative impact of the opioid problem on all Delawareans.

 Click here to read the DOMIP Final Report